mrsferret/JAVASCRIPT30/README.md

 # JavaScript30
  30 Day Vanilla JS for Women Who Code's Days of Code Challenge 2024

+ The course is Wes Bos's JavaScript30 30 Day Challenge (JS31)

- Grab the course at [https://JavaScript30.com](https://JavaScript30.com)
+ You can access it for free at [https://JavaScript30.com](https://JavaScript30.com)